Pritzker to extend moratorium on evictions, targets $30 million to immigrant communities

 SPRINGFIELD — Gov. J.B.
 Pritzker issued an executive order Friday extending the statewide moratorium on residential evictions for another 30 days.

-Pritzker first put a hold on residential evictions through an executive order on March 20, the same day he issued a statewide stay-at-home order in response to the COVID-19 pandemic.
+Pritzker first put a hold on evictions through an executive order March 20, the same day he issued a statewide stay-at-home order in response to the COVID-19 pandemic.
 He has reissued the order every 30 days, most recently on Sept.
-18. That order would have expired Saturday.
+18. That would have expired Saturday.

-Pritzker was in Elgin to announce that his administration is also committing $30 million to the state’s network of welcoming centers, which provide services primarily to immigrant communities.
+Pritzker was in Elgin to announce that his administration is also committing $30 million to the state’s welcoming centers, which provide services primarily to immigrant communities.

-Of that money, $18 million will be used for housing and utility assistance while $4.5 million will go toward employment and job training services and $4 million will be used to provide health care education, the administration said in a release.
+Of that, $18 million will be used for housing and utility assistance, $4.5 million will go to employment and job-training services, and $4 million will go to health care education.

 The rest will be used for multilingual outreach and technical assistance.